wangziqi2013/wangziqi2013.github.io/_posts/2020-12-14-store-atomicity.markdown

 the global ordering, which is impossible for remote cores to observe, naturally ordering it after all memory operations that are inserted into the cache on the remote core.
-On the other hand, with store forwarding, local load uops can conveniently read the value of the store, before a remote core issues its own reads and writes into the cache, which essentially orders the write uop before the , which is established via the load that reads forwarded value, since the load cannot observe a remote core's write, but already sees the local store.
+On the other hand, with store forwarding, local load uops can conveniently read the value of the store, before a remote core issues its own reads and writes into the cache, which essentially orders the write uop before the remove operation, which is established via a second load that reads forwarded value, since the second load cannot observe a remote core's write, but the first already sees the local store.
 Conflict will be observed, if the store uop is ordered both before and after some remote operation.

+The paper gives two examples.
+In the first example,